quicwg/base-drafts/draft-ietf-quic-transport.md

 response, or otherwise behave as if any part of the offending packet was processed as valid.

-The server MUST also limit the number of bytes it sends before validating the address of the client, see {{address-validation}}.
+The server MUST also limit the number of octets it sends before validating the address of the client, see {{address-validation}}.